|

 poems in Come Dance With Me In Ireland are imbued with intelligence,

-man from Quebec who “summers in Canada” before continuing on to California.
+young man from Quebec who “summers in Canada” before continuing on

-We join McClung in “Downing Daquiris with Fidel & Discussing Moncada,”
+to California.
+We join McClung in “Downing Daquiris with Fidel & Discussing

-in which we see Fidel Castro made ordinary through the poet’s comic eye.
+Moncada,” in which we see Fidel Castro made ordinary through the poet’s

-We enjoy “Spice Box”—a title that alludes to Leonard Cohen—which
+comic eye.
+We enjoy “Spice Box”—a title that alludes to Leonard

-is also McClung’s tribute to the poets and poems that moved her, including
+Cohen—which is also McClung’s tribute to the poets and poems that

-poems: it is her ability to make the world more familiar, human and engaging.
+of Nellie McClung’s poems: it is her ability to make the world more familiar,

 Nellie McClung shared the same name with her famous suffragette grandmother.
 She